fengcharles/GetMyEvcard/README.md

 # mytoy
-As repository name This is a toy
+Just like the repository name This is a toy